ozkatz/django-announce/README.md

 # Django-Announce: an Announce.js client for Django.

-Announce.js is node.js + socket.io server used for adding realtime-ness to your existing web application.
+Announce.js is a node.js + socket.io server used for adding realtime notifications to your existing web application.
-This project adds easy Announce.js integration for Django apps, thus enabling you to easily add realtime notifications to you exiting Django applications.
+This project adds easy Announce.js integration for Django, thus enabling you to easily add realtime notifications to you exiting Django applications.

-Before installing and integrating the client, make sure you setup Announce.js using [this guide](https://github.com/ozkatz/announce.js/blob/master/README.md "announce.js Installation").
+Before installing and using the client, make sure you setup Announce.js using [this guide](https://github.com/ozkatz/announce.js/blob/master/README.md "announce.js Installation").

 ## Installation